Canon EOS-3

 and was offered as recently as 2007.

-The camera is the successor to the EOS-5 but has a lot in common with the canon EOS-1n such as the operation of the camera controls and the environmental sealing, whereas the EOS-5 has none.
+The camera is the successor to the EOS-5 but has a lot in common with the Canon EOS-1N such as the operation of the camera controls and the environmental sealing, whereas the EOS-5 has none.
 The common heritage of the EOS-3 and EOS-1 line is also seen in the accessories (such as the motor-drive and battery pack) which are mostly the same or at least interchangeable.

-The EOS-3 introduced the 45-point autofocus system later used in the EOS-1v, EOS-1D and subsequent Canon professional SLRs.
+The EOS-3 introduced the 45-point autofocus system later used in the EOS-1V, EOS-1D and subsequent Canon professional SLRs.
 It was the last camera outside the 1-series, either film or digital, to receive Canon's top-of-the-line AF system until the March 2012 announcement of the EOS 5D Mark III.

 The EOS-3 inherited a refined version of the Eye-Control system of the EOS-5.
 This system, when calibrated to a given user, allowed for picking one of the 45 points of the autofocus system simply by looking at it though the viewfinder.
-An infrared transmitter and receiver mounted around the eyepiece monitored the position of the iris, thus "knowing" where the photographer was looking and focusing on that point.
-The system has its limitations however, notably eyeglasses and occasionally contact lenses would confuse the system.
+An infrared transmitter and receiver mounted around the eyepiece monitored the position of the iris, thus "knowing" where the user was looking and then focusing on that point.
+Notably, eyeglasses and occasionally contact lenses would confuse the system.
 This feature was never rolled forward to the later 1V body.

-The shutter unit of the EOS-3 passed Canon's standard endurance tests of 100,000 shutter cycles whereas the EOS-1v was specified to withstand at least 150,000 shutter cycles.
+The shutter unit of the EOS-3 passed Canon's standard endurance tests of 100,000 shutter cycles whereas the EOS-1V was specified to withstand at least 150,000 shutter cycles.

 The EOS-3 incorporated E-TTL flash metering for use with the EX series of external Canon flash units.